• Project

 Southbound SR 529 Steamboat Slough Bridge:

-There will be two three-day full closures of the road and waterway.
-Traffic will be diverted to southbound I-5 during the continuous full closures.
+There will be numerous overnight closures of the roadway and the waterway.
+Some weekend-long closures are possible; if these occur traffic will be diverted to southbound I-5.
 Local access to tribal lands will be open.

 This project includes work on the northbound Snohomish River Bridge and both directions on the Steamboat Slough Bridges.